andyl22/image-shop/README.md

         * Automatic authentication if httpOnly token is available.
 Probably send an auth request to check.
      - Plan out and create mongodb schemas based on test data (current test data is not json, but rather an object that is really an array of objects.
 This should be fine for testing, but will need to be considered as part of the schema planning for the database)
      - Clean up Dyanmic Routing for Sections and Subsections as part of the above
+     - Migrate data sources of pages and components to MongoDB

 -- IN PROGRESS
     - Cart system for user or localstorage (localstorage done)
     - Checkout menu and forms (Half Done)
-    - Migrate data sources of pages and components to MongoDB (Finished all shop links, home page, and cart.
-Need to migrate accreditation)
     - Add content management (add shop sections => respective subsection => respective items).
 Locked under user auth (Backend done.
 Need UI and auth guard)

 -- TODO (DONE)